Accuracy limitations of existing numerical relativity waveforms on the data analysis of current and future ground-based detectors: Parameter estimation results

 The analysis was carried out the same way as we did for $q = 1$ injections.
 We started at SNR $37$ ($21$) and went all the way to SNR $203$ ($122$) for H1 (CE), to study the impact of bias as a function of SNR.
 We observe that $M/100$ produces a normalized bias of unity at $185.4$ ($117.1$) for H1 (CE).
 The PE results for this system are summarized in Fig.~\ref{fig:bias_q3}, reflecting similar qualitative trends observed for the previous two synthetic sources.
 The posteriors and absolute normalized bias values are provided in Appendix~\ref{assec:q3}.

 To emphasize the crucial point that the parameter bias introduced by a resolution increases as the mass ratio decreases, we injected $q=1$ waveforms at $M_\text{tot} =150 M_\odot$ at SNR $203$ ($122$) for H1 (CE).
-We find that $(M/120)^{-1}$ resolution introduces an absolute normalized bias of $0.31$ ($0.16$) for $q=1$ and $0.65$ ($0.46$) for $q=1/3$ for H1 (CE), showing that lower mass ratio NR waveforms introduce more bias for the same resolution at the same SNR, necessitating a more stringent accuracy requirement.
+We find that $(M/120)^{-1}$ resolution introduces an absolute normalized bias of $0.31$ ($0.16$) for $q=1$ and $0.65$ ($0.46$) for $q=1/3$ for H1 (CE).
+This shows that at a given SNR and NR resolution, waveforms with lower mass ratios introduce greater bias compared to those with higher mass ratios, necessitating a more stringent accuracy requirement.